The Frick Collection – Virtual Tour

 The Frick Collection is a small art museum with a collection of old master paintings and beautiful furniture housed in six galleries within a former New York mansion.

 The collection features some of the best-known paintings by major European artists, as well as works of sculpture and porcelain.
-In addition to the permanent collection, the Frick organises focused temporary exhibitions.
+In addition to the permanent collection, the Frick organizes popular temporary exhibitions.

-The Exhibits of the Frick Collection include:
+Virtual Tour of the Frick Collection

 - “Saint Francis in the Desert” by Giovanni Bellini